TSaytson/poc-nextjs/README.md

 pnpm install
 ```

+Configure your environment variables
-And then, run the development server:
+And then run the development server:

 ```bash
 npm run dev